swake17/personality_druguse/README.md

 # personality_druguse
+PredictingDrugUse:
+Using supervised learning to predict propensity for drug abuse from big5 personality measures.

+PersonalityClustering:
-Cluster analysis on big5 personality traits as well as supervised learning to classify personality types with high drug use risk
+Cluster analysis on big5 personality measures.